 Elects the Deputy Chairman of the Board;

-Considers the applications of citizens who have expressed a desire to join the Community, recommends them for joining the Community;
+Considers applications from citizens who have expressed a desire to join the Community, recommends them to join the Community;

-Ensures the fulfillment of the goals and objectives of the Community;
+Ensures the implementation of the goals and objectives of the Community;

-Determines the priority direction of the Community's activity, principles of formation and use of its property;
+Determines the priority direction of the Community’s activities, the principles of the formation and use of its property;

-Considers the organization and holding of General Meetings, approves the agenda of the General Meeting;
+Considers issues of organizing and holding General Meetings, approves the agenda of the General Meeting;

-Determines the number of workers involved by the Community according to employment contracts, and the procedure for remuneration of their labor in accordance with the legislation of the Russian Federation on labor;
+Determines the number of workers attracted by the Community according to employment contracts, and the procedure for remuneration for their labor in accordance with the labor legislation of the Russian Federation;

-Develops and approves the financial plan of the Community with the right to amend it;
+Develops and approves the financial plan of the Community with the right to make changes to it;

-Approves the decisions of the Chairman of the Board of the Community;
+Approves the decisions of the Chairman of the Community Board;

-Listens to the reports of the Chairman of the Board;
+Hears reports from the Chairman of the Board;

-Reports on his work to the General Assembly of the Community;
+Reports on his work to the General Meeting of the Community;

-Annually informs the registration authorities about the activities of the Community, indicating the actual location of the Board of the Community, and other information necessary for entering into the unified state register of legal entities;
+Annually informs the registration authorities about the activities of the Community, indicating the actual location of the Community Board, and other information necessary for inclusion in the unified state register of legal entities;

-Decisions of the Board are signed by the Chairman of the Board.
+Decisions of the Management Board are signed by the Chairman of the Management Board.

 8.8.
-The Chairman of the Board of the Community is elected by the General Meeting from among its members for a period of _________ (for example - 3 years) simple majority vote.
+The Chairman of the Board of the Community is elected by the General Meeting from among its members for a period of _________ (for example - 3 years) by a simple majority of votes.

 8.9.
 Chairman of the Board:

-During the period between meetings of the Board of the Community decides all organizational, production and other issues, with the exception of those issues that are within the jurisdiction of the General Meeting of Members of the Community or the Board of the Community;
+During the period between meetings of the Community Board, resolves all organizational, production and other issues, with the exception of those issues that are within the jurisdiction of the General Meeting of Community Members or the Community Board;

-Represents the Community in relations with organizations, state authorities and administrations, local governments, public organizations in Russia;
+Represents the Community in relations with organizations, government and administrative bodies, local government bodies, public organizations in Russia;

-Leads the preparation, convenes and conducts meetings of the Board of the Community, the general meeting of members of the Community;
+Manages the preparation, convenes and conducts meetings of the Community Board, the general meeting of Community members;

-Controls the implementation of the financial plan of the Community;
+Monitors the implementation of the Community’s financial plan;

 Manages the property and finances of the Community;